Sparker-99/Admin-bot/Readme.md

 Download [latest build](https://github.com/Sparker-99/Admin-bot/releases) and Extract into old version directory.
 + Existing `database` folder will be not overwritten by the update.
-  + NOTE: any update of the default `config.js` file will need to be merged manually by the user to the user's existing '`config.js` file.
+  + NOTE: any update of the  `default_config.js` file will need to be merged manually by the user to the user's existing '`config.js` file.
-+ Any edit done on default `commands` or `config.js` files will be lost.
-Consider backup or rename the file before update.
++ Any edit done on default `commands` files will be lost.
+Consider backup or rename the files before update.
 + Admin bot v3.0.5 or higher uses `Node 16` which kills any application with critical exceptions.
 So its recommended to use [PM2](https://pm2.keymetrics.io) or any program that restarts the bot.
 ___